junxit/us-congress-bills-113/bill.md

 The Special Envoy shall consult with domestic and international nongovernmental organizations and multilateral organizations and institutions, as the Special Envoy considers appropriate to fulfill the purposes of this Act.

 ## § 6.
+Sunset

+This Act shall cease to be effective beginning on October 1, 2019.

+## § 7.
 Funding

-Of the amounts appropriated or otherwise made available to the Secretary of State for Diplomatic and Consular Programs for fiscal years 2013 through 2017, the Secretary of State is authorized to provide to the Special Envoy $1,000,000 for each such fiscal year for the hiring of staff, the conduct of investigations, and necessary travel to carry out the provisions of this Act.
+Of the amounts appropriated or otherwise made available to the Secretary of State for Diplomatic and Consular Programs for fiscal years 2015 through 2019, the Secretary of State is authorized to provide to the Special Envoy $1,000,000 for each such fiscal year for the hiring of staff, the conduct of investigations, and necessary travel to carry out the provisions of this Act.